KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

    - **Misc.ub_lMo_scaling**: upper bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.

+   - **Misc.Estimate_TendonSlackLength**: array with names of muscle from which tendon slack length will be estimated.

    - **Misc.lb_lTs_scaling**: lower bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.

    - **Misc.ub_lTs_scaling**: upper bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.